LukaLambrecht/HashiSolver/gui/README.md

 This GUI implementation uses [bokeh](https://bokeh.org/).
 It has the basic functionality of loading an input `.txt` encoding a Hashi puzzle and solving it.

+Note: for an alternative implementation not using the webbrowser-based `bokeh`, but rather the standard GUI toolkit `PyQt5`, see the `gui-pyqt5` folder instead.

 ### Prerequisites
 On top of the general prerequisites (see the [general instructions](https://github.com/LukaLambrecht/HashiSolver)), you'll need the `bokeh` package.
 Install it for example with `pip install bokeh`.